Coventry Corporation Tramways: Closure

 The first air raid to affect tram services occurred on 12 October 1940, when several bombs, including one at the top of Bishop Street, caused the Bedworth service to be cut back from Broadgate to Eagle Street.
 Two days later a bomb just beyond Foleshill Depot caused the Bedworth service to be curtailed at that point.
 On 24 October, the service was restored between Broadgate and Foleshill Depot.

 The Bell Green route operated in two sections on either side of the Prince of Wales cinema, Paradise, as the result of the raid on 12 October 1940.
 There were sufficient cars isolated on the outer end of the route to operate the service on the Bell Green side of the crater.
 The through service was restored on 14 October but on 23 October the route began to operate in three sections as a result of further damage.
 By 28 October repairs had been made to allow the service to operate in two sections with a break at Peel Street.

 This break was repaired and through service was about to be restored when the heavy raid of 14 November 1940 brought all services to an end.
 There were eleven rail fractures, 4.5 miles of cable wire brought down along with 38 poles.
 Six buses were totally wrecked, thirteen required almost complete rebuilding, and 181 which had suffered as a result of the night of 14-15 November.
 The damage caused by heavy bombing during the Coventry Blitz was too great to be repaired.
 The council decided in December 1940 to abandon the system.
 The remaining system was abandoned in February 1941.

 Reintroduction

-A new light rail system for Coventry known as Coventry Very Light Rail is planned with the first line planned to be operational by 2024.
+A new light rail system for Coventry known as Coventry Very Light Rail is planned with the first line, originally planned to be operational by 2024.
+Now set back to at least 2026.